clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Astaxanthin in nature and in your diet

 The algae species Haematococcus pluvialis is the richest natural source of astaxanthin and produces it as its own protective substance against stress conditions such as intense sunlight.
-In addition to this alga, astaxanthin is also biosynthesized by other microalgae, phytoplankton, yeasts and bacteria and accumulates through the food chain in zooplankton, crustaceans and ultimately in various marine animals.
-This is how lobsters, salmon, shrimp, flamingos and other animals higher up the food chain get their characteristic pink to reddish coloring.
+In addition to this alga, astaxanthin is also biosynthesised by other microalgae, phytoplankton, yeasts and bacteria and accumulates through the food chain in zooplankton, crustaceans and eventually in various marine animals.
+This is how lobsters, salmon, shrimp, flamingos and other animals higher up the food chain get their characteristic pink to reddish colouration.

-Astaxanthin can therefore be obtained through foods such as wild salmon or shrimp that contain astaxanthin.
+Astaxanthin can therefore be consumed through foods such as wild salmon or shrimp that contain astaxanthin.

 Sustainable origin from Iceland

-In the green phase, the algae biomass grows under carefully controlled conditions, supplied with pure Icelandic water and high-quality nutrients.
-During the starvation and red phases, the algae culture is deliberately exposed to stress factors under which astaxanthin is produced.
+In the green phase, the algae biomass grows under precisely matched conditions, supplied with pure Icelandic water and high-quality nutrients.
+During the starvation and red phases, the algae culture is deliberately exposed to stress factors under which astaxanthin is formed.
 Extraction then takes place using a supercritical CO2 process – completely without the use of solvents.

 Thanks to Iceland's geothermal resources, this production is energy-efficient and environmentally friendly, as well as far away from industrial pollution.